Build smarter Telegram bots

 Authentication

-POST /api/auth/signup (email, password, name), POST /api/auth/login (email, password), GET /api/auth/me (session cookie), POST /api/auth/logout.
-All tenant endpoints require a valid session and an approved account.
+POST /api/auth/signup (email, password, name), POST /api/auth/login (email, password), GET /api/auth/me (session cookie), POST /api/auth/logout, plus Google/GitHub OAuth start/callback routes.
+Tenant endpoints require a valid session.

 Tenant endpoints